Big Three Contracts: Who Won?

 Chrysler has adopted an onerous Alternative Work Schedule at most of its plants.
 This condemns the work force to odd schedules and cheats them out of overtime pay first won at Chrysler in 1937!

 A draconian absentee policy and continued skilled trades consolidation remained in place.
 The agreement also proposed shifting health care to an unexplained heath care co-op.

 Chrysler promised a $5.3 million investment, but this would result in few additional jobs.
 The corporation also announced it would like to move all small car production to Mexico; only SUVs and trucks would be manufactured in the United States.

-Leaflets and petitions circulated in the plants, autoworkers proudly wore “No 2 tier” T-shirts on the shop floor, conference calls were organized, comments flooded Facebook and Twitter.
-After a UAW informational meeting at the Jefferson North plant, some members boldly marched on nearby Solidarity House, the UAW’s headquarters.
+Leaflets and petitions circulated in the plants, autoworkers proudly wore “No 2 tier” T-shirts on the shop floor, conference calls were organized, comments flooded Facebook and over Twitter.
+After an UAW information meeting at the Jefferson North plant, some members boldly marched on nearby Solidarity House, the UAW’s headquarters.

 With FCA earning a 7.7% profit in the second quarter of 2016, workers overwhelmingly rejected the deal, with all but three locals voting it down.
 It was clear that the overwhelming “no” vote could be summed up in the demand “Equal Pay for Equal Work.”